PedroJoaquim/ParaGraph/README.md

 This systems aims at helping developers creating easy to use and parallelize graph algorithms that can run over a huge graph.
 The developed algorithms are based on the Google's Pregel "Think Like a Vertex" programming model and are execute under the Bulk Synchronous Parallel computational model.

 The computation runs by supersteps, every superstep a `compute()` function is executed in parallel at each vertex.
 Every vertex is able to update its value and send messages to its outgoing neighbors.
 Messages sent during superstep N will be available in superstep N+1.
-The computation finished when all vertices have called the `voteToHalt()` function.
+The computation ends when all vertices have called the `voteToHalt()` function.
+Vertices that vote to halt in one superstep  but receive messages in later supersteps are reactivated

 ## How to Use